kaltura-vpaas/virtual-meeting-rooms/README.md

 ### Tags / Adding Playlists

-Although the `tags` parameter is *technically* not required with this action, you must include tags of `vcprovider:newrow` in order to create a virtual classroom and distinguish from other types of resources.
+Although the `tags` parameter is *technically* not required with this action, you must include tags of `vcprovider:newrow` in order to create a virtual meeting room and distinguish from other types of resources.

-Tags can also include additional (optional) parameters for initializing the classroom with a predefined playlist:
+Tags can also include additional (optional) parameters for initializing the virtual room with a predefined playlist:

 | Key  | Type  | Value |
 |---|---|---|